ManticoreGamesInc/platform-documentation/src/references/ui.md

 #### Change the Text with Script

-The content of the text (what is actually beind displayed) can be changed by setting a new value to the `UIText.text` property to a new string.
+The content of the text (what is actually being displayed) can be changed by setting a new value to the `UIText.text` property to a new string.

 ```lua
 TextObject.text = "New Value"